2012 United States Senate election in Hawaii

 The 2012 United States Senate election in Hawaii took place on November 6, 2012, concurrently with the 2012 U.S. presidential election, as well as other elections to the United States Senate and House of Representatives and various state and local elections.
-Incumbent Democratic U.S. Senator Daniel Akaka decided to retire, instead of running for re-election to a fourth full term.
-Democratic Congresswoman Mazie Hirono defeated former Republican Hawaii Governor Linda Lingle, in a rematch of the 2002 Hawaii gubernatorial election.
+Incumbent Democratic senator Daniel Akaka decided to retire instead of seeking a fourth full term.
+Democrat Mazie Hirono defeated Republican Linda Lingle.
 This was the first open Senate seat in the state of Hawaii since 1976.

+This was a rematch of the 2002 Hawaii gubernatorial election, which Linda Lingle won 51.56% - 47.01%.

 Background

 U.S. Representative Daniel Akaka was appointed by Governor John Waihee to the U.S. Senate to serve temporarily after the death of U.S. Senator Spark Matsunaga, and sworn into office on May 16, 1990.
 On November 6 of the same year, he was elected to complete the remaining four years of Matsunaga's unexpired term.
 He was re-elected in 1994 for a first full six-year term and again in 2000 and 2006.
 Despite originally saying he would seek re-election in 2012, on March 2, 2011, Akaka announced that he would not run for re-election.